Pastoral Home Care

 The service offers…

-• Home visits for spiritual or religious accompaniment, according to the expressed needs of the person being visited.
+• Home visits for spiritual or religious accompaniment, according to the person’s expressed needs.

 • A respectful and comforting presence.